datMaffin/homebridge-tesla-powerwall/README.md

     implementing Homekit automations.)
   - `powerwall.homekitVisual`: Adds a lamp service representing the battery level.
-  - `powerwall.eveHistory`: Abuses an Eve weather service; sets the temperature
+  - `powerwall.eveHistory`: Adds an Eve weather service; sets the temperature to the battery level in percent.
   - *Powermeter* i.e. `solar`, `grid`, `battery`, `home`
-    + `*.homekitVisual`: Adds a fan service; sets the speed to the current power times 100; 100% is equal to 10 000W.
+    + `*.homekitVisual`: Adds a fan service; sets the speed to the current power times 100; 100% is equal to 10000W.
     + `*.evePowerMeter`: Adds an Eve powermeter service.
     + `*.evehistory`: Adds the total consumption to an Eve powermeter service.
       Only works when `evePowerMeter` is also set to true.